 Luckily, there are exercises that you can do to help avoid discomfort.

-Doing regular strength training is one thing that can help.
-One simple and surprising piece of equipment is a golf ball.
+Doing regular strength training can help.
+One simple piece of equipment that can also help relieve the pain is a golf ball.
 To improve foot strength, follow these instructions:

 - Stand barefoot with the golf ball in front of you.